Large site logo

 On 1 April 2024, Israeli warplanes destroyed Iran's consulate in Damascus, killing senior commander Mohammad Reza Zahedi and Brig.
 Gen. Mohammad Hadi Haj Rahimi, along with five other officers.
 This attack followed a drone strike on a military base near the southern Israeli city of Eilat, which caused no casualties.

 On 13 April, Iran responded to the consulate bombing by firing 300 missiles and drones from its own territory into Israel.
-Most these were destroyed by Israel and its allies; a Bedouin girl was killed and an Israeli air base took some damage to its runway.
-But Israel vows revenge, and international experts warn that a wider war is likely.
+Most of these were destroyed by Israel and its allies; a Bedouin girl was killed and an Israeli air base took some damage to its runway.
+But Israel vowed revenge, and the following months killed Hezbollah commanders Taleb Abdallah, Mohammed Nasser, and Fuad Shukr.
+Shukr was killed in Beirut with an air strike.

 • Netanyahu faced hundreds of thousands of Israelis protesting his move to weaken the country's supreme court.